ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 New -> Terminal
 ```

-When the terminal is open, the script from /etc/skel/.bashrc is triggered and installs latest Devito master on user PWD.
-User can then enjoy the notebooks.
+When the terminal is open, the script from /etc/skel/.bashrc is triggered and installs the latest Devito master on user PWD.
+Users can then enjoy the notebooks.

 Keep in mind:
-- We have seen company-firewall protected laptops not being able to pop-up the terminal window.
+- We have seen company-firewall protected laptops not being able to pop up the terminal window.
 - User install with `pip install --user ..pkg-name..`

 Bug references: